How do we engage with Independence Day?

 In addition to the speakers listed below, we currently have two Remarkable Respondents: international restorative justice practitioner Jasmyn Story and social entrepreneur and public housing advocate Ramona.

-Montgomery Hill
+Dr. Rahnekawę'rih Montgomery Hill kehe'

 His work centers around the revitalization of the Tuscarora language and traditional governance structures.
 He is a member of the Beaver Clan.